big-nuggz/strategy_tester/README.md

 ### Run Strategies

 Add any strategy you want to test inside `strategy/`.
-Then test run them.
+Then add it to the list of tests inside `test.py`, and run the test with:

+`python -m test`

 ## Development Environment